 After 41 years of teaching high school history and politics, I pivoted to the world of virtual teaching starting in the fall of 2020 through UW-Green Bay’s Dual Enrollment Access Academy as a Lecturer.
 This is a continuation of work I have been doing since 2014 with UW-GB’s First Nations Studies Department.
 I continue to be involved with the Falls History Project which I coordinated for 20 years at BRFHS.
 In addition, I remain an active contributor to Wisconsin First Nations, a web-site devoted to advancing the cause of First Nations studies in our state.
 2022-23 is my 45th year of coaching and I continue to work with distance runners in both Cross Country and Track and Field.

-2018-19 will be my 40th year of teaching, my 29th at BRFHS.
-I teach four classes throughout the year: AP American History, US and Global Politics, Law and Society, and First Nations Studies.
-I am also an adjunct instructor with the UW-Green Bay First Nations Studies Department through their CCIHS Program.
-In addition, I coordinate the Falls History Project and am a distance coach with our CC and Track programs.
-I graduated from West Fargo High School in North Dakota in 1975 and earned a B.A. in History and Political Science from Concordia College in Moorhead, Minnesota in 1979.
-I also earned a Master’s Degree from UM-Moorhead in 1985 with an emphasis on American History.
-I taught in Appleton High School in Minnesota and West Fargo High School in North Dakota prior to coming to Wisconsin in the fall of 1990.
+I graduated from West Fargo High School in North Dakota in 1975 and earned a B.A. in History and Coaching Minor from Concordia College in Moorhead, Minnesota in 1979.
+I also earned a Master’s Degree from Minnesota State University Moorhead in 1985 with an emphasis on American History.
+I taught at Appleton High School in Minnesota and West Fargo High School in North Dakota prior to coming to Black River Falls in the fall of 1990.

-This page reflects my areas of interest related to history and teaching.
+This page reflects my areas of interest and current activities related to studying the past.
 Thanks for the visit and please contact me if you have questions.